apanin/particle-firebase-webhook-tutorial/README.md

 Note that in this case the data we are sending from the html page is an int, but normally the data is in string format, in which case we would have had to define the colors as the following ```r = atoi(root["r"])```.

 Note Notice taht I need to substract the color channels from 255 to get the desired color, this is due to the way the led module works, if I were using neopixels, I write the values directly as they are gotten from the webhook.

+## posting data from the particle
+In this tutorial I will be using google maps api, but you can send any type of data to the database as long as it is in a valid format.

+## adding google maps api
+Add the google maps integration to your particle account if it is not already done.
+Add the google maps library to your project.